kenatiod/MUT/Understanding Machine Understanding.md

 _The trio sits in contemplative silence for a moment, each pondering the implications of Claude's insights.
 The conversation has opened up new vistas of inquiry and appreciation for the complexity and beauty of emergent cognition.
 With renewed curiosity and determination, they turn back to their work on the MUTT, eager to plumb the depths of machine understanding and to marvel at the patterns and possibilities that arise from the interplay of artificial minds and human insight._

-## Chapter E -- The Multifaceted Understanding Test Tool
+## Chapter 4 -- The Multifaceted Understanding Test Tool

 **“When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarily, in your thoughts advanced to the stage of science.”
 Lord Kelvin**

-### E.1 -- Motivations and key principles
+### 4.1 -- Motivations and key principles

 The Multifaceted Understanding Test Tool (MUTT) was born out of a recognition of the limitations of existing AI evaluation frameworks, particularly the Turing Test, in assessing the depth and breadth of machine understanding.
 While the Turing Test has been a seminal benchmark in AI history, its focus on surface-level imitation of human conversation fails to probe the underlying cognitive capabilities that are the hallmarks of genuine understanding.
 The central purpose of this book is to propose development of this new testing framework in order to ground future discussions of machine understanding.

 The key principles guiding the development of the MUTT are:

 1. Comprehensiveness: The test should cover a wide range of cognitive abilities that are integral to human-like understanding, going beyond mere language processing to encompass reasoning, knowledge integration, perception, action, and social intelligence .
 2. Depth: The tasks and evaluation criteria should be designed to probe deep, flexible understanding rather than shallow pattern matching or information retrieval.
-This involves assessing the ability to draw insights, make inferences, and apply knowledge in novel contexts [](https://arxiv.org/html/2310.16379v2).
+This involves assessing the ability to draw insights, make inferences, and apply knowledge in novel contexts.
 3. Grounding: The test should evaluate the AI's ability to ground its understanding in real-world contexts, linking language to perception, action, and social interaction.
-This involves moving beyond purely text-based tasks to incorporate multimodal and embodied challenges [](https://fastercapital.com/content/Robotics--Bridging-the-Gap-in-the-Turing-Test.html).
+This involves moving beyond purely text-based tasks to incorporate multimodal and embodied challenges.
 4. Adaptivity: The evaluation framework should be able to adapt and evolve as AI capabilities advance, avoiding the pitfalls of narrow benchmarks that can be "gamed" or quickly saturated.
-This requires a modular, extensible design that can incorporate new task types and domains over time [](https://link.springer.com/chapter/10.1007/978-3-319-90633-1_2).
+This requires a modular, extensible design that can incorporate new task types and domains over time.

-### E.2 -- Dimensions of understanding: language, reasoning, knowledge, perception, action, social intelligence
+### 4.2 -- Dimensions of understanding: language, reasoning, knowledge, perception, action, social intelligence

 The MUTT is designed to assess understanding across six key dimensions that are integral to human cognition:

 1. Language: The ability to comprehend and generate natural language, grasping meaning, context, and nuance beyond surface-level syntax and semantics.
-This includes skills such as disambiguation, metaphor understanding, and pragmatic reasoning [](https://www.larksuite.com/en_us/topics/ai-glossary/language-understanding-in-ai).
+This includes skills such as disambiguation, metaphor understanding, and pragmatic reasoning.
 2. Reasoning: The capacity for logical inference, analogical thinking, causal reasoning, and problem-solving.
-This involves being able to draw conclusions from premises, identify patterns and relationships, and apply general principles to specific cases [](https://www.nature.com/articles/s41599-024-02759-2).
+This involves being able to draw conclusions from premises, identify patterns and relationships, and apply general principles to specific cases.
 3. Knowledge: The breadth and depth of world knowledge that the AI can draw upon to inform its understanding and decision-making.
-This includes not just factual recall but the ability to integrate and apply knowledge flexibly across domains [](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2588649/).
+This includes not just factual recall but the ability to integrate and apply knowledge flexibly across domains.
 4. Perception: The ability to interpret and make sense of sensory inputs, such as visual scenes, auditory signals, and tactile sensations.
-This involves skills such as object recognition, scene understanding, and cross-modal integration [](https://onlinelibrary.wiley.com/doi/10.1002/aaai.12128).
+This involves skills such as object recognition, scene understanding, and cross-modal integration.
 5. Action: The capacity to plan, execute, and adapt actions in response to goals and environmental conditions.
-This includes skills such as navigation, manipulation, and task planning, as well as the ability to learn from feedback and adjust strategies accordingly [](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2346526/).
+This includes skills such as navigation, manipulation, and task planning, as well as the ability to learn from feedback and adjust strategies accordingly.
 6. Social intelligence: The ability to interpret and respond appropriately to social cues, intentions, and contexts.
-This involves skills such as emotion recognition, perspective-taking, social reasoning, and natural language pragmatics [](https://www.anthropic.com/news/evaluating-ai-systems).
+This involves skills such as emotion recognition, perspective-taking, social reasoning, and natural language pragmatics.

 By assessing performance across these multiple dimensions, the MUTT aims to provide a more comprehensive and nuanced picture of an AI's understanding capabilities, beyond what can be gleaned from any single task or ability.

-### E.3 -- Task types and evaluation criteria
+### 4.3 -- Task types and evaluation criteria

 To operationalize the assessment of these dimensions of understanding, the MUTT incorporates a diverse array of task types and evaluation criteria.
 These include:

 1. Open-ended language tasks: Engaging in freeform dialogue, answering open-ended questions, and generating coherent and contextually appropriate responses.
-Evaluation criteria include relevance, coherence, specificity, and depth of understanding displayed [](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10980701/).
+Evaluation criteria include relevance, coherence, specificity, and depth of understanding displayed.
 2. Reasoning problems: Solving logical puzzles, analogical reasoning tasks, and complex problem-solving challenges.
-Evaluation criteria include the ability to provide clear explanations, justify conclusions, and adapt to novel problem variations [](https://positivepsychology.com/emotional-intelligence-theories/).
+Evaluation criteria include the ability to provide clear explanations, justify conclusions, and adapt to novel problem variations.
 3. Knowledge integration tasks: Answering questions that require combining information from multiple sources, domains, or modalities.
-Evaluation criteria include the ability to make connections, draw inferences, and provide comprehensive and nuanced responses [](https://www.javatpoint.com/turing-test-in-ai).
+Evaluation criteria include the ability to make connections, draw inferences, and provide comprehensive and nuanced responses.
 4. Perceptual challenges: Interpreting and describing visual scenes, identifying objects and their relationships, and reasoning about spatial and temporal properties.
-Evaluation criteria include accuracy, specificity, and grounding of language in perceptual content [](https://www.turing.ac.uk/sites/default/files/2019-06/understanding_artificial_intelligence_ethics_and_safety.pdf).
+Evaluation criteria include accuracy, specificity, and grounding of language in perceptual content.
 5. Action-oriented tasks: Planning and executing sequences of actions to achieve specified goals in simulated or real-world environments.
-Evaluation criteria include efficiency, adaptability, and the ability to provide clear rationales for action choices [](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/evaluation-approach-gen-ai).
+Evaluation criteria include efficiency, adaptability, and the ability to provide clear rationales for action choices.
 6. Social scenarios: Engaging in social interactions that require understanding emotions, intentions, and contextual cues.
-Evaluation criteria include appropriateness of responses, perspective-taking ability, and adherence to social norms and expectations [](https://psych.indiana.edu/research/labs-resources/faculty-labs.html).
+Evaluation criteria include appropriateness of responses, perspective-taking ability, and adherence to social norms and expectations.

 Importantly, these task types are not evaluated in isolation, but are often combined and interleaved to assess the AI's ability to integrate and apply its understanding across multiple dimensions.
 For example, a social scenario might require the AI to draw on its language, reasoning, knowledge, and perceptual abilities in order to navigate the interaction successfully.

-### E.4 -- Advantages over the Turing Test and other frameworks
+### 4.4 -- Advantages over the Turing Test and other frameworks

 The MUTT offers several key advantages over the Turing Test and other existing AI evaluation frameworks:

-1. Multidimensionality: By assessing a wide range of cognitive abilities and task types, the MUTT provides a more comprehensive and nuanced picture of an AI's understanding compared to the narrow focus of the Turing Test on language imitation [](https://en.wikipedia.org/wiki/Emotional_intelligence).
+1. Multidimensionality: By assessing a wide range of cognitive abilities and task types, the MUTT provides a more comprehensive and nuanced picture of an AI's understanding compared to the narrow focus of the Turing Test on language imitation.
-2. Grounding in real-world contexts: The MUTT emphasizes the importance of grounding language in perception, action, and social interaction, moving beyond purely text-based evaluations to assess the AI's ability to understand and engage with the world around it [](https://www.monash.edu/learning-teaching/teachhq/Teaching-practices/artificial-intelligence/ai-and-assessment).
+2. Grounding in real-world contexts: The MUTT emphasizes the importance of grounding language in perception, action, and social interaction, moving beyond purely text-based evaluations to assess the AI's ability to understand and engage with the world around it.
 3. Emphasis on depth and flexibility: The tasks and evaluation criteria of the MUTT are designed to probe deep, transferable understanding rather than shallow pattern matching or memorization.
-This helps to assess the AI's ability to adapt and generalize its knowledge to novel situations [](https://www.nordangliaeducation.com/pbis-prague/news/2020/12/09/the-nine-types-of-intelligence).
+This helps to assess the AI's ability to adapt and generalize its knowledge to novel situations.
 4. Modularity and extensibility: The modular design of the MUTT allows for the incorporation of new task types, domains, and evaluation criteria as AI capabilities continue to advance.
-This helps to ensure that the framework remains relevant and informative over time, avoiding the limitations of narrow, fixed benchmarks .
+This helps to ensure that the framework remains relevant and informative over time, avoiding the limitations of narrow, fixed benchmarks.
 5. Transparency and interpretability: The MUTT places a strong emphasis on the AI's ability to provide clear explanations and justifications for its responses and actions.
-This helps to promote transparency and interpretability, enabling humans to better understand the reasoning behind the AI's decisions .
+This helps to promote transparency and interpretability, enabling humans to better understand the reasoning behind the AI's decisions.

 By addressing these key limitations of previous approaches, the MUTT aims to provide a more rigorous, informative, and future-proof framework for evaluating the understanding capabilities of AI systems.
 As Alice, Bob, and Claude continue to refine and apply this framework in their research, they hope to shed new light on the nature of machine understanding and pave the way for more advanced and reliable AI systems.

- A. M. Turing, "Computing Machinery and Intelligence," Mind, vol. LIX, no. 236, pp. 433–460, Oct.
-1950, doi: 10.1093/mind/LIX.236.433.

- D. Kirsh, "Embodied Cognition and the Magical Future of Interaction Design," ACM Trans.
-Comput.-Hum.
-Interact., vol. 20, no. 1, pp. 1–30, Apr.
-2013, doi: 10.1145/2442106.2442109.

-[](https://arxiv.org/html/2310.16379v2) J. Hernández-Orallo, The Measure of All Minds: Evaluating Natural and Artificial Intelligence.
-Cambridge University Press, 2017. doi: 10.1017/9781316594179.

-[](https://fastercapital.com/content/Robotics--Bridging-the-Gap-in-the-Turing-Test.html) L. Steels and R. A. Brooks, The artificial life route to artificial intelligence: Building embodied, situated agents.
-Routledge, 2018.

-[](https://link.springer.com/chapter/10.1007/978-3-319-90633-1_2) D. Schlangen, "Language Models as Agent Models: Challenges and Perspectives," arXiv:2212.07676 [cs], Dec.
-2022, Accessed: Apr.
-18, 2023.
-[Online].
-Available: [http://arxiv.org/abs/2212.07676](http://arxiv.org/abs/2212.07676)

-[](https://www.larksuite.com/en_us/topics/ai-glossary/language-understanding-in-ai) Y. Wilks, "Is There Progress on Talking Sensibly to Machines?," Science, vol. 318, no. 5852, pp. 927–927, Nov.
-2007, doi: 10.1126/science.1149672.

-[](https://www.nature.com/articles/s41599-024-02759-2) K. Stenning and M. van Lambalgen, Human Reasoning and Cognitive Science.
-MIT Press, 2012. doi: 10.7551/mitpress/9780262016346.001.0001.

-[](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2588649/) D. B. Lenat, "CYC: A Large-Scale Investment in Knowledge Infrastructure," Commun.
-ACM, vol. 38, no. 11, pp. 33–38, Nov.
-1995, doi: 10.1145/219717.219745.

-[](https://onlinelibrary.wiley.com/doi/10.1002/aaai.12128) R. Geirhos et al., "Shortcut Learning in Deep Neural Networks," Nat Mach Intell, vol. 2, no. 11, pp. 665–673, Nov.
-2020, doi: 10.1038/s42256-020-00257-z.

-[](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2346526/) S. Levine, C. Finn, T. Darrell, and P. Abbeel, "End-to-End Training of Deep Visuomotor Policies," arXiv:1504.00702 [cs], Apr.
-2015, Accessed: Apr.
-18, 2023.
-[Online].
-Available: [http://arxiv.org/abs/1504.00702](http://arxiv.org/abs/1504.00702)

-[](https://www.anthropic.com/news/evaluating-ai-systems) A. Zadeh, P. P. Liang, S. Poria, P. Vij, E. Cambria, and L.-P. Morency, "Multi-attention Recurrent Network for Human Communication Comprehension," arXiv:1802.00923 [cs], Feb.
-2018, Accessed: Apr.
-18, 2023.
-[Online].
-Available: [http://arxiv.org/abs/1802.00923](http://arxiv.org/abs/1802.00923)

-[](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10980701/) L. Benotti, M. Hasan, P. Bhattacharyya, and J. Weizenbaum, "Evaluating Dialogue Systems: The Turing Test and Beyond," arXiv:2203.16634 [cs], Mar.
-2022, Accessed: Apr.
-18, 2023.
-[Online].
-Available: [http://arxiv.org/abs/2203.16634](http://arxiv.org/abs/2203.16634)

-[](https://positivepsychology.com/emotional-intelligence-theories/) K. D. Forbus, "Qualitative Reasoning," in Handbook of Knowledge Representation, Elsevier, 2008, pp. 361–393. doi: 10.1016/S1574-6526(07)03009-X.

-[](https://www.javatpoint.com/turing-test-in-ai) P. Clark et al., "From 'F' to 'A' on the N.Y.
-Regents Science Exams: An Overview of the Aristo Project," arXiv:1909.01958 [cs], Sep.
-2019, Accessed: Apr.
-18, 2023.
-[Online].
-Available: [http://arxiv.org/abs/1909.01958](http://arxiv.org/abs/1909.01958)

-[](https://www.turing.ac.uk/sites/default/files/2019-06/understanding_artificial_intelligence_ethics_and_safety.pdf) A. Karpathy and L. Fei-Fei, "Deep Visual-Semantic Alignments for Generating Image Descriptions," arXiv:1412.2306 [cs], Apr.
-2015, Accessed: Apr.
-18, 2023.
-[Online].
-Available: [http://arxiv.org/abs/1412.2306](http://arxiv.org/abs/1412.2306)

-[](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/evaluation-approach-gen-ai) D. Hafner et al., "Mastering Atari with Discrete World Models," arXiv:2010.02193 [cs, stat], Feb.
-2021, Accessed: Apr.
-18, 2023.
-[Online].
-Available: [http://arxiv.org/abs/2010.02193](http://arxiv.org/abs/2010.02193)

-[](https://psych.indiana.edu/research/labs-resources/faculty-labs.html) H. Rashkin, E. M. Smith, M. Li, and Y.-L. Boureau, "Towards Empathetic Open-domain Conversation Models: A New Benchmark and Dataset," arXiv:1811.00207 [cs], Aug.
-2019, Accessed: Apr.
-18, 2023.
-[Online].
-Available: [http://arxiv.org/abs/1811.00207](http://arxiv.org/abs/1811.00207)
-[](https://en.wikipedia.org/wiki/Emotional_intelligence) H. Yong, "The Turing Test is Dead.
-Long Live the Lovelace Test.," Nautilus, Jun.
-20, 2019. [http://nautil.us/the-turing-test-is-dead-long-live-the-lovelace-test-14441/](http://nautil.us/the-turing-test-is-dead-long-live-the-lovelace-test-14441/) (accessed Apr.
-18, 2023).

-[](https://www.monash.edu/learning-teaching/teachhq/Teaching-practices/artificial-intelligence/ai-and-assessment) S. Harnad, "The Turing Test is not a trick: Turing indistinguishability is a scientific criterion," ACM SIGART Bulletin, vol. 3, no. 4, pp. 9–10, Oct.
-1992, doi: 10.1145/141420.141422.

-[](https://www.nordangliaeducation.com/pbis-prague/news/2020/12/09/the-nine-types-of-intelligence) F. Chollet, "On the Measure of Intelligence," arXiv:1911.01547 [cs], Nov.
-2019, Accessed: Apr.
-18, 2023.
-[Online].
-Available: [http://arxiv.org/abs/1911.01547](http://arxiv.org/abs/1911.01547)

-D. Kiela et al., "Dynabench: Rethinking Benchmarking in NLP," arXiv:2104.14337 [cs], Apr.
-2021, Accessed: Apr.
-18, 2023.
-[Online].
-Available: [http://arxiv.org/abs/2104.14337](http://arxiv.org/abs/2104.14337)
-Z. C. Lipton, "The Mythos of Model Interpretability: In machine learning, the concept of interpretability is both important and slippery.," Queue, vol. 16, no. 3, pp. 31–57, Jun.
-2018, doi: 10.1145/3236386.3241340.

-### Marching Orders
+### 4.4 --Marching Orders

-**"Do. or do not.
+**"Do.
+Or do not.
 There is no 'try'." ~ Jedi master Yoda**

 _Alice, Bob, and Claude sit around a whiteboard covered in notes and diagrams, the culmination of their efforts to define the goals and principles of the Multifaceted Understanding Test Tool._